-Open the scene on 3ds Max that you want to render online with Vray renderer and open the render setup.
+Open the scene that you want to render online with V-Ray in 3ds Max and open the render setup.

-On the common tab under the “Output Size” section, you will be able to define the render resolution.
+In the common tab in the 'Output Size' section, you are able to define the render resolution.

-Under the “Render Output” section makes sure the “Save file” option is checked and then click on “Files” to define and output name and rendering format.
+In the 'Render Output' section, make sure the 'Save file' option is checked.
+Afterward, click on 'Files' to define the output name and the rendering format.

-Select the format for the images you will render online, save path and set a name for your output and then click on “Save”.
+Select the format for the images you want to render online, save the path and set up a name for your output.
+Then you click on 'Save'.

-Please close the 3ds Max render setup and click on “Render now” on your toolbar to open the Rebusfarm render setup window.
+Please close the 3ds Max render setup and click on 'Render now' in your toolbar to open the RebusFarm render setup window.

-A new window will be opened for RebusFarm messages showing all the relevant information, warnings, and errors your scene may have.
+A new window will open for RebusFarm messages showing all the relevant information, warnings, and errors your scene may have.

-If you don’t get any error message, then please proceed to click on “Send to RebusFarm”.
+If you don’t get an error message, please proceed by clicking on 'Send to RebusFarm'.

-As soon as the job gets complete, your results will be automatically downloaded to the output save path that you set on your render configuration.
+Once the render job is completed, your results will automatically be downloaded from the render cloud to the output save path that you set in your render configuration.